-Hawaiian Electric (HE), formerly known as Hawai'i Electric Light Company and Hilo Electric Light Company, is the main electricity provider to the island of Hawai'i.
+Hawaiian Electric (HE), formerly known as Hawaii Electric Light Company and Hilo Electric Light Company, is the main electricity provider to the island of Hawai'i.
 HE is a State Public Utilities Commission (PUC) regulated utility company.
 Most of Hawai'i Island's power, approximately 178 Mega Volt Amp (MVA), is generated by three (3) fossil fuel burning plants located on the east, Kanoelehua, west, Keahole and north, Waimea, sides of the island and delivered through a number of 69 kilo-Volt (kV) transmission corridors.
 The 69 kV transmission lines connect HE's generators, other third-party generators and grid-scale alternate energy producers with transmission switching stations to step the transmission voltage down to sub-transmission voltage levels (34.5 kV) that provide power to distribution substations.
 These distribution substations, in turn, provide 12 kV, 11.5 kV, and a limited amount of 4.16 kV distribution power that serve HE's utility customers on Hawai'i Island.
 The source for the 12-kV distribution power to the Kailua-Kona area are HE's existing Kailua, Palani, and Kealakehe Substations.
 HE's transmission (69 kV) and sub-transmission lines within the Kailula-Kona area are overhead with supporting metal or wood utility poles.
-HE has distribution and secondary lines overhead and underground depending on when they were constructed.
+HE's distribution and secondary lines, which carry electricity at lower voltage to individual homes, businesses, and neighborhoods, are routed both overhead and underground depending on when they were constructed.